Ask AI

 Real-Life Examples

-Here are some ways you can use the "Relative date" action in your applications:
+Here are some examples of how you can use the "Relative date" function:

-Imagine you have a list of user activities and you want to show how long ago each activity occurred.
+Imagine you have a list of recent activities, and you want to show when each activity occurred in an easy-to-read format.

 • Inputs:

-You're building an event management app and want to highlight events happening very soon.
+You're building an event management app and want to highlight how soon an event is happening.

 • Inputs: